Geek-Dev/Raye7-News/README.md

 # Raye7-News
-Raye7 News App Keep updated with the latest news
+Raye7 News App Keep updated with the latest news.

 # Project Overview
 It uses newsapi.org API to get news and get JSON data back.
-Then it is parsed using gson library and the requests are sent by Retrofit2.<br/>
+Then it is parsed using gson library and the requests are sent by Retrofit2.

 # Screenshots
 ![0](https://user-images.githubusercontent.com/42901125/46582600-bef5c000-ca49-11e8-9468-886115912f05.png)